SURREAL ADVENTURES

 ‘Fulcrum; what’s that?’

-‘It’s the tipping point where consciousness slides downwards or ascends upwards.
-There are many ways of calibrating human consciousness.
-According to an arbitrary scale of what’s possible on the earth plane[35] on a scale of one to a thousand, the fulcrum point is two hundred.
+‘It’s the tipping point where consciousness either declines or advances.
+There are various ways of calibrating human consciousness.
+Using an arbitrary scale of what’s possible on the earth plane of one to a thousand, the pivotal point is two hundred.
+All that’s below is in the negative territory of shame, fear, anger and vengeance.

 ‘Consciousness varies considerably, often influenced by what levels reside within families, communities, tribes and nations.
 These collectives create their perceptions of reality and what conditions they manifest.’